 And many many others

 I suspect you want to know what the letters mean: I have a degree in Geological Sciences from Leeds University and a Certificate in Higher Education from Liverpool University in which I explored photography, ancient apocryphal literature and its believers, theology and biblical themes.

-I am a member of Leigh Model Railway Society and am interested in tracing records of failway personnel..
+I was a member of Leigh Model Railway Society and am interested in trying to trace records of railway personnel..